 Unpaid debt never goes away.
-But once an unpaid debt reaches the legal statute of limitations a creditor or bill collector cannot sue in court for payment of the debt.
+But once an unpaid debt reaches the legal statute of limitations a creditor or debt collector cannot sue in court for payment of the debt.
 And, after 7.5 years the charged-off account must be removed from your credit reports by the original creditor and collection agency (if it has been transferred or sold to a debt collector).

 Question: Some time in 2003/2004 I switched my cell phone service from AT&T to another company but AT&T told me that I broke the contract.
 I disputed with their opinion since I left only after the 2 years ended but AT&T told me that I changed one of the features at the end of the contract which restarted my contract.
 Eventually they sent it to the collection agency and collection agency couldn’t collect anything from me so they eventually sent it to credit reporting agency.